 Before you add or override the alert definitions and symptom definitions for a policy, familiarize yourself on the available alerts and symptoms.

-- To view the available alert definitions, in the menu, click Alerts and then in the left pane click .
+- To view the available alert definitions, from the left menu, click Alert Definitions. , and then in the right pane click

-- To view the available symptom definitions, in the menu, click Alerts and then in the left pane click .
-Symptom definitions are available for metrics, properties, messages, faults, smart early warnings, and external events.
+- To view the available symptom definitions, from the left menu, click Symptom Definitions.
+Symptom definitions are available for metrics, properties, messages, faults, smart early warnings, and external events. , and then in the right pane click

 A summary of the number of problem and symptoms that are enabled and disabled, and the difference in changes of the problem and symptoms as compared to the base policy, appear in the Analysis Settings pane of the policies workspace.